 As previously mentioned, Python is the most in-demand programming language, making it also the highest paying.
 The average Python programmer makes $111,889 annually.

-The Stack Overflow programming language statistics show that US engineering managers make the most of all developers, with an average annual salary of $152k.
+The Stack Overflow programming language statistics show that, in the US, AR/VR software engineers make the most of all developers, with an average annual salary ranging between $120,000 to $200,000.

-PHP is one of the most popular programming languages by market share, with over 3.4 million domains and a market share of almost 45%.
+PHP is one of the most popular programming languages by market share, as 79.2% of all websites use it to some degree.

 No matter how many similarities programming languages share, each has a niche where it would do best.
 While web developers make the most out of Python or Rust, app development companies do best with Java.
 Be that as it may, the 11 most popular programming languages we talked about today are the market leaders, and we can only expect their popularity to keep growing in the years to come.